 Does your country’s legal framework empower courts or other competent authorities to order that bank, financial or commercial records be made available or be seized for (article 12, para.
 6):

-Investigation or prosecution of offences covered by the Convention in your country?
+Investigation or prosecution of offences covered by the Convention and the Protocols to which your State is a party in your country?

 Yes No